 Sometimes, all you can do is find the best ways to ride out these changes.
 Other times, it’s about using these changes to your advantage.

 A major change you face as a restaurant owner is your menu.
-Whether it’s adding seasonal specials, showing your customers a picture of your delicious food, or simply wanting to update your menu design, the constant changes can be expensive and exhausting.
+Whether it’s adding seasonal specials, showing your customers a picture of your delicious food, or simply wanting to update your menu or drive thru design, the constant changes can be expensive and exhausting.